fp7-netide/Engine/onos-shim/README.md

 Where ```alice```, ```bob``` and ```www``` belong to a hypothetical LAN protected by a firewall (switch ```s11```), while ```charlie``` is outside the LAN.

-Once both Core and Ryu shim are running, the backend and OpenFlow 1.0 network applications can be started with:
+Once both Core and ONOS shim are running, the backend and OpenFlow 1.0 network applications can be started with:

 ``` $ ryu-manager --ofp-tcp-listen-port 7733 ryu-backend.py tests/simple_switch.py tests/firewall.py```